GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 - **TokenData [string]** – A textual representation of the data from the reader if possible, for a Wiegand reader this will likely be the card number, an ANPR system the car registration.
-If the reader is some form biometrics this value will contain a static string like ‘finger’
+If the reader is some form biometrics this value will contain a static string like ‘finger’.
 - **TokenId [identifier]** – if the value read from the reader could be matched to a value in the database, this is the unique identifier for that token.
-- **PersonId [identifier]** – The identifier for the person the token was associated with
+- **PersonId [identifier]** – The identifier for the person the token was associated with.
+- **Data [string]** - A tokens raw binary data received from reader.

 The following table shows which items are present for each result, values in optional in these events.